 Blood pressure is one of the vital signs that doctors measure to assess general health.
 Having a high blood pressure, also called hypertension, that is not under control can result in heart problems, stroke, and other medical conditions.

-About one in three U.S. adults have high blood pressure and only about half of these people have their high blood pressure under control, according to the Centers for Disease Control and Prevention (CDC).
+Almost half of U.S. adults — 46 percent — have high blood pressure, according to the American Heart Association.
 High blood pressure is sometimes referred to as the "silent killer" because it often has no symptoms.

 Certain lifestyle factors, such as diet and smoking habits, can greatly impact a person's risk of developing high blood pressure.